rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 ## 1. Introduction

 ### 1.1 Background
 With the development of high technology, there are many software companies started focusing on AI field.
 We already have some mature navigation software either for GPS devices, or mobile application and others that can connect to vehicles.
-Imagine if we are going to drive to another city to visit our friend, before we start driving, check on the navigation tool from which it can provide an overall driving conditions based on the weather, road condition, light condition etc. It can predict the severity of an incident in a certain circumstance and dynamically adjust the data transations on location basis during the driving.
+Imagine if we are going to drive to another city to visit our friend. before we start driving, checking on the navigation tool from which it can provide an overall driving conditions based on the weather, road condition, light condition etc. It can predict the severity of an incident in a certain circumstance and dynamically adjust the data transations on location basis during the driving.
 This will somehow help everyone avoid the injure tragic happening by avoiding one or more of the factors.

 ### 1.2 Problem
 Driving a car can speed up the time to arrive a place, it can help people moving faster, moreover it also provides a lot of job opportunities.
 At the same time, driving safe also becomes a improtant topic to community.
-This project aims to predict the severity of car accident based on the surrounding circumstance, and find out the factors that most determine the severity.
+This project aims to predict the severity of car accident based on the surrounding circumstance, and find out the factors that most determines the severity.

 ### 1.3 Interest
-When a car is close to a place that satisfies the factors that ever lead a historical accident, it can push a message to warn the driver or passage who is using the navigation tool.
+When a car is close to a place that satisfies the factors that ever had a historical accident, it can push a message to warn the driver or passage who is using the navigation tool.
 Also for some organization or community, goverment, can provide a warning sign or notice to warn drivers to pay attention to avoid the accident.

 ## 2. Data visualization and pre-processing

 ### 2.1 Data sources

-For this project, we are using the car accident report from Ceattle city from 2004-01-01 to 2019-05-20, it listed out 194673 records, and 37 columns in total.
+For this project, we are using the car accident report from Seattle city from `2004-01-01` to `2019-05-20`, it listed out `194673` records, and `37` columns in total.
 In this dataset, it decribed the accident severity, address type, road condition, light condition, coordinates etc. I noticed there are missing values for certain columns, this will be covered in data cleaning section.

 ### 2.2 Data Cleaning

 The data was downloaded from the provided [link](https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Data-Collisions.csv).
 As I mentioned in last section, there are missing values in some volumns, if we do the following command, we can see 13 columns match this cretaris. they are `X`, `Y`, `INTKEY`, `LOCATION`, `EXCEPTRSNCODE`, `EXCEPTRSNDESC`, `COLLISIONTYPE`, `JUNCTIONTYPE`, `INATTENTIONIND`, `SDOTCOLNUM`, `SPEEDING`, `ST_COLCODE`, `ST_COLDESC`.
 ```
 df.info()